Real

 The best yield the garden bore was before

-we soiled it with seed, before the natives
+we soiled the spot with seed, before

-became weeds because we didn't plant them
+because we didn't plant them

-there and the fence was yet stacked
+there, and the fence was neatly stacked

 in lumber racks at the hardware store

-with a chance still at perfectly plumb.
+with a pressure-treated chance

-Our significant others, too, kept their figures
+at perfectly plumb.
+Our significant others, too,

-into our marriages before we met
+twenty years into our marriages

-them, their priorities in prim rows
+before we met them, their priorities in prim

-well-tilled and running parallel to our own.
+rows well-tilled and running parallel to our own.

-The summers were never oppressively
+The summers were never dog-tick

-needed repair, till we—our very real
+required repair, till we—our very real

 bodies with their very real hungers

-of the trellis—found the cardinal’s nest
+at the top of the trellis—found the beans

 Comments